BlazeX9/AI-ML/README.md

 ## Retrieval Augmented Generation (RAG)

 RAG is a way to make AI answers more reliable by combining searching for relevant information from external sources (like documents or databases) and then uses it to give a better answer.

-1. Use user-specific data to give more relevant responses
-2. No need to retrain the model every time new data comes in
-3. Overcomes LLM restrictions like Hallucinations, Outdated knowledge and access to private documents
+RAG is cheaper and easier alternative to retraining/fine-tuning an LLM when need to provide it with new or private information.

 External Knowledge Source -> Text Chunking -> Embedding -> Vector Database -> Query Encoder -> Retriever -> Augmentation -> Response